 - you develop a fever.

-If you detect signs of infection during the first seven days, contact your general practitioner or dial 1813 for the medical helpline.
+If you detect signs of infection after the first seven days, contact your general practitioner or dial 1813 for the medical helpline.

 The uterus will shrink back to its usual size after the birth.
 The contractions can be painful and are referred to as after-pains.
 You may notice them more while breastfeeding, and the pain may last for up to a week.
 You can use a heat pad or pain-relieving medicine to alleviate the pain.